Andrew Graham

 What to do next?
 I considered a few solutions:

 I’d initially dismissed configuring and running an Access Point but it was looking like we were heading in that direction.
-When I started reading about ESLs I quickly found OpenEPaperLink and saw that it would provide some neat functionality out of the box.
+When I started reading about ESLs I quickly came across OpenEPaperLink and saw that it would provide some neat functionality out of the box.
 Now it’s time to look at it once more.

 So, after all that work, we’re putting our Node scripts to one side, and heading off at a completely different tangent, which I’ll discuss further in Part 3.